 Residential Substance Abuse Recovery Treatment Programs

-Often the mental health of the patients is neglected while treating addiction or substance abuse.
+Often times in treatment centers, the mental health of the patients is neglected while treating addiction or substance abuse.
 The relationship between the two is very complex and varies from person to person.

-This is why New Roads Behavioral Health offers Dual Diagnosis the term that helps identify mental health conditions in tandem with addiction or substance abuse problems.
+This is why New Roads Behavioral Health offers Dual Diagnosis.
+This helps identify mental health conditions in relation to addiction or substance abuse problems.

-When the core issues are not addressed then the chance of recovery sustained is jeopardized.
+When the core issues are not addressed, the chance of recovery sustained is jeopardized.

-We cannot go on just treating the resulting illnesses and behaviors presented by trauma-exposed patients, i.e., substance abuse, medical, and mental health issues.
+We cannot go on just treating the resulting illnesses and behaviors.
+All of which were presented by trauma-exposed patients, i.e., substance abuse, medical, and mental health issues.

-Residential treatment provides a barrier for clients while they work on developing skills to know how to deal with these kinds of challenges.It provides an opportunity to face these environmental triggers without fear.
+Residential treatment provides a barrier for clients while they work on developing skills meant to deal with these kinds of challenges.It provides an opportunity to face these environmental triggers without fear.

 Therefore, when checking on the various treatment programs, it is important to look at their treatment philosophy.

-Considering the additional social determinants to “health” within the multiple ways that class, race, and socioeconomic status interact with the trauma-exposed individual and social health, we understand the need for integration along with a true continuum of care.
+We consider the additional social determinants to “health”, within the multiple ways that class, race, and socioeconomic status interact with the trauma-exposed individual and social health.
+We understand the need for integration along with a true continuum of care.